Squeezing codes: robust fluctuation-stabilized memories: Squeezing codes as robust memories

 To address this question, we use Monte Carlo numerics to estimate $\tmem$ for asynchronously updated $\sfR,\sfF,\sfM$ dynamics, excluding $\sfT$ since it is not an asynchronous eroder.

-Before presenting the results, it is good to first make some predictions about how $\tmem$ should scale with $p$ and $L$.
+Before presenting the results, it is useful to first make some predictions about how $\tmem$ should scale with $p$ and $L$.
 For robust memories in the ordered phase, a loss of the initial magnetization requires the spontaneous nucleation of an extensively large minority domain.
-For each of $\sfR,\sfF,\sfM$, introducing a homologically nontrivial minority domain by flipping spins along an appropriately-oriented strip circling a cycle of the torus can always create an error that grows to infect the entire system.
+For each of $\sfR,\sfF,\sfM$, introducing a homologically nontrivial minority domain by flipping spins along an appropriately-oriented strip circling a cycle of the torus can always create an error that grows to span the entire system.
 As examples, for $\sfR$ and $\sfF$, inserting a vertical homologically-nontrivial strip of $+1$ spins into $s_-$ is guaranteed to produce a magnetization reversal under noiseless dynamics (and likewise a horizontal strip of $-1$ spins into $s_+$).
 For $\sfM$, inserting a homologically-nontrivial strip of $+1$ spins into $s_-$ similarly produces a reversal if the strip has boundaries parallel to $\uvx+\uvy$.
 Since these minority domains involve a number of flipped spins proportional to $L$, and since $\tmem$ is independent of $L$ in the disordered phase, we generically expect \be \tmem = f(p) \cdot (\max(p_c/p,1))^{\a L},\ee where $\a$ is a positive constant, $f(p)$ is a polynomial in $p$, and $p_c$ is the critical noise threshold.
 For the squeezing codes, the ordering of erosion speeds in \eqref{erosion_speeds} suggests that \be p_{c,\sfR} > p_{c,\sfF} > p_{c,\sfM}.\ee

-As shown in figs.~\ref{fig:memory_fig}~and~\ref{fig:memory_fig2}, these predictions are born out in numerics, where $p_c$ is identified as the point where $\tmem$ begins to increase rapidly with $L$.
+These predictions are consistent with numerical calculations of the memory time, shown in Figs.~\ref{fig:memory_fig}~and~\ref{fig:memory_fig2}, where $p_c$ here can be roughly identified as the point where $\tmem$ begins to increase rapidly with $L$.
 Fitting the scaling of $\tmem$ in the low-$p$ regime gives values of $\a$ at zero bias ranging from $\a\approx 1/3$ for $\sfR$ to $\a\approx 1/20$ for $\sfM$.
 The estimated values of $p_c$ in tab.~\ref{tab:thresholds} are consistent with \eqref{pc_ordering} (more precise estimates at $\eta=0$ will be given in Sec.~\ref{sec:crit} by studying cumulants of the magnetization).
 For each rule, we find that $p_c|_{\eta = 0}$ is approximately twice that of $p_c|_{\eta =1}$.
 This is roughly expected, since moving from $\eta = 0$ to $\eta=1$ at fixed $p$ doubles the number of noise events that orient spins against the majority.

 \ss{Boundary conditions}